Nethereum/Nethereum.Templates.SmartContracts.OZ-Erc721-Erc1155/README.md

-# ERC721 - ERC1155 - Governor ContractLibrary Template
+# ERC721 - ERC1155 - Governor Open Zeppelin ContractLibrary Template
 Template to get started creating ERC721 NFTs - ERC1155  and DAO Governor using OpenZeppelin

 For more information: